-We believe that our medical center approach and the technology platform that makes it possible provide us with substantial advantages over other approaches to gene function and drug target discovery.
-We believe that our comprehensive, unbiased approach allows us to uncover functions within the context of mammalian physiology that might be missed by more narrowly-focused efforts directed on the basis of hypotheses as to the gene's likely function, particularly when these hypotheses are based on expression analyses and other factors that our experience indicates are unreliable predictors of gene function.
-We also believe our approach is more likely to uncover target-related side effects that might limit the utility of potential therapeutics addressing the drug target or prove to be unacceptable in light of the potential therapeutic benefit.
-In both these cases, we believe these advantages will contribute to better target selection and, therefore, to the success of our drug discovery and development efforts.
+We believe that our medical center approach and the technology platform that makes it possible provide us with substantial advantages over other approaches to discover gene function and identify novel drug targets.
+In particular, we believe that the comprehensive nature of this approach allows us to uncover functions within the context of mammalian physiology that might be missed by more narrowly focused efforts.
+We also believe our approach is more likely to reveal those side effects that may be a direct result of inhibiting or otherwise modulating the drug target.
+Such target-related side effects might limit the utility of potential therapeutics directed at the drug target or prove to be unacceptable in light of the potential therapeutic benefit.
+We believe these advantages will contribute to better target selection and, therefore, to the success of our drug discovery and development efforts.

-Preclinical Analysis of Therapeutic Candidates.
 We employ the same physiological analysis technology platform that we use in the discovery of gene function to analyze the in vivo efficacy and safety profiles of therapeutic candidates in mice.
-We believe that this approach will allow us, at an early stage, to identify and optimize therapeutic candidates for further preclinical and clinical development that demonstrate superior in vivo efficacy and to distinguish compound-related effects from the target-related effects that we defined using the same systematic, comprehensive series of tests.
-The result, we believe, will substantially increase our likelihood of success in traditional preclinical and clinical development, and will reduce the risk, time and expense of developing our therapeutics for our in vivo-validated drug targets.
+We believe that this approach will allow us, at an early stage, to identify and optimize therapeutic candidates for further preclinical and clinical development that demonstrate in vivo efficacy and to distinguish side effects caused by a specific compound from the target-related side effects that we defined using the same comprehensive series of tests.